rohithreddy1095/flappy-fish/README.md

 2. Open your browser and go to `http://localhost:3000`

 3. The game should now be running in your browser.
-Click, tap, or press the spacebar to make the fish swim upwards and avoid obstacles!
+Use the controls described above to play!

 ### Building for Production